-Living in Florida means you can get use out of your pool for most of the year.
-However, there are times when the pool temperature may not be quite as warm as you’d like.
-And if you’d like your pool water to be comfortable all year, a heater is a necessity.
-Deciding if a gas heater vs electric heater is right for you depends on a few things.
-We’ll take a look at both to help you decide which option is best for your backyard pool.
+Living in Florida means you can get time out of your pool for most of the year.
+However, there are times when the water temperature may not be quite as warm as you’d like.
+And if you’d like it to be comfortable all year, one thing is a necessity.
+However, deciding if a gas heater vs electric heater is right for you depends on a few things.
+We’ll take a look at both to help you decide which is best for your backyard pool.

 Choosing a Gas Heater vs Electric Heater

 While the difference in gas vs electric heat is pretty obvious, you may not be as aware of the fact that each has two heater types.
-Gas pool heaters can use natural gas or propane.
-Electric pool heaters are electric resistance heaters or electric heat pump heaters.
+Gas encompasses natural gas or propane.
+Electric could be electric resistance or electric heat pumps.

-It’s also important to know that each type of heater has costs that vary greatly based on a few factors.
-The only sure way to determine which option works best for your pool, is to compare them across the board and determine which you would prefer to work with.
+It’s also important to know that each choice has costs that vary greatly based on a few factors.
+The only sure way to determine which option works best for you, is to compare them across the board and determine which you would prefer to work with.
 Let’s take a deeper look at each.

 The Pros and Cons of Gas vs Electric Heat

-As mentioned before, gas pool heaters use natural gas or propane to heat up the water.
-Year after year, they remain one of the most popular types of swimming pool heaters.
-This might be because gas heaters work considerably faster and tend to be less expensive.
+As mentioned before, you can use natural gas or propane to heat up the water.
+Year after year, they remain one of the most popular types.
+This might be because gas works considerably faster and tends to be less expensive.

 The Cost of a Gas Heater vs Electric Heater

-Others might say that gas heaters are less expensive, but that’s only part of the story.
-Gas heaters are typically cheaper than electric swimming pool heaters when it comes to the initial cost.
-However, gas heaters rely on the prices of natural gas and propane, meaning that despite the heater itself being a bit on the less expensive side, the cost to operate a gas heater is usually more expensive in the longer run.
+Some might say that gas is less expensive, but that’s only part of the story.
+Gas is typically cheaper than electric when it comes to the initial cost.
+However, it relies on the prices of natural gas and propane, meaning that despite the equipment being a bit on the less expensive side, the cost to operate a is usually more expensive in the longer run.

-Electric swimming pool heaters differ quite a lot from gas heaters in terms of costs.
-The units tend to be more expensive up front and the cost of installation is a bit more because of their intricacies.
-However, electric pool heaters are usually cheaper in the long run.
-Electric pool heaters also tend to be more reliable than gas heaters and have a longer lifespan.
+Electric swimming pool heaters differ quite a lot from gas in terms of costs.
+The units tend to be more expensive upfront and the cost of installation is a bit more because of their intricacies.
+However, electric is usually cheaper in the long run.
+Electric also tends to be more reliable than gas and has a longer lifespan.

-By nature, gas heaters have a greater environmental impact than electric heaters.
-However, electric pool heaters take longer to heat up your pool water and are less efficient in colder temperatures.
+By nature, gas heaters have a greater environmental impact than electric.
+However, electric takes longer to heat up your pool water and is less efficient in colder temperatures.
 This is because they rely on outside heat to warm up the pool water.
 You can avoid these issues, however, by using a pool cover.
 The cover will help trap the heat in the water and thus make the process quicker.

 Additionally, to set up a natural gas pool heater, you will have to connect the unit to your gas line.
-Propane pool heaters need a propane tank to work.
-But electric heaters require certified technicians who can safely and properly install the equipment.
+Propane needs a propane tank to work.
+But electric requires certified technicians who can safely and properly install the equipment.